-In the fall of 2020, the Minister of Natural Resources Canada tasked the Nuclear Waste Management Organization (NWMO) with leading an engagement process with Canadians and Indigenous peoples to inform the development of an integrated long-term management strategy for all of Canada's radioactive waste, in particular low-level and intermediate-level waste (radwasteplanning.ca), as part of the government's radioactive waste management policy review.
-The NWMO was asked to lead this work because it has close to 20 years of recognized expertise in the engagement of Canadians and Indigenous peoples on plans for the safe long-term management of used nuclear fuel.
-The Integrated Strategy for Radioactive Waste (ISRW) is distinct from the work that the NWMO is leading on the Deep Geological Repository for used nuclear fuel which will continue as planned.
+In the fall of 2020, the Minister of Natural Resources Canada tasked the Nuclear Waste Management Organization (NWMO) with leading an engagement process with Canadians and Indigenous peoples to inform the development of an integrated strategy for long-term management of all of Canada's radioactive waste, as part of the government's radioactive waste management policy review.
+The NWMO was asked to lead this work because it has 20 years of recognized expertise in the engagement of Canadians and Indigenous peoples on plans for the safe long-term management of used nuclear fuel.
+The Integrated Strategy for Radioactive Waste (ISRW) is separate from the work that the NWMO is leading on the deep geological repository for used nuclear fuel, which will continue as planned.

-In 2021, the NWMO began engaging with Canadians and Indigenous peoples, conducting public opinion research, hosting a Summit to hear from diverse voices, listening to citizens in a series of engagement sessions in communities where waste is stored today, hosting Roundtable discussions, and Technical Workshops.
+In 2021, the NWMO began engaging with Canadians and Indigenous peoples, conducting public opinion research, hosting a national Summit to hear from diverse voices, listening to citizens in a series of engagement sessions in communities where waste is stored today, hosting Roundtable discussions, and Technical Workshops.

+All radioactive waste in Canada is safely managed in accordance with international standards at facilities licensed by the Canadian Nuclear Safety Commission.
+However, not all radioactive waste in Canada has long-term disposal plans.
 The intent of the ISRW is to identify next steps to address gaps in Canada's current radioactive waste management strategy, in particular for low-level and intermediate-level radioactive waste, and to look further into the future.
 We stipulated at the start of each session that our focus is on engagement, information sharing and gathering, not consultation.